-The only tango shows I have seen were years ago: Luis Bravo’s “Forever Tango” on Broadway and Estampa Portenas “Tango Fire,” at Pepperdine University’s Smothers Theatre.
+Years ago, the only tango shows I saw were Luis Bravo’s “Forever Tango” on Broadway and Estampa Portenas’s “Tango Fire” at Pepperdine University’s Smothers Theatre.

-“Once Upon a Tango,” a local Los Angeles tango show produced by Guillermo De Fazio and Giovanna Dan, is the complete opposite — and is a uniquely delightful show.
+“Once Upon a Tango,” a local Los Angeles tango show produced by Guillermo De Fazio and Giovanna Dan, is the complete opposite and uniquely delightful.

-The two were large productions, with a great many dancers, orchestras and resplendent costumes.
+The two were large productions, with many dancers, orchestras, and resplendent costumes.
 Expert tango performances with plenty of flash and flair are the norm in such lavish productions.

 It played only two performances at The Colony Theatre Company in Burbank on Jan.
 20.

-A friend of mine said the show reminded him of those produced in Buenos Aires, Argentina.
-I have never seen any tango shows there, so to me “Once Upon a Tango” was something completely fresh and distinctive.
+A friend said the show reminded him of those produced in Buenos Aires, Argentina.
+I had never seen any tango shows there, so “Once Upon a Tango” was something completely fresh and distinctive.

 The show received a standing ovation.